Hosting any LLaMA 2 model with Text Generation Inference (TGI)

 HUGGING_FACE_HUB_TOKEN

-environment variable is set - specify how many A100s we need per container
+environment variable can be set - specify how many A100s we need per container

 - specify that each container is allowed to handle up to 10 inputs (i.e. requests) simultaneously